ThePendulum/aurora/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Installation
-aurora relies on Node.js, which is best installed [as root](#running-aurora) through [nvm](https://github.com/creationix/nvm).
+aurora relies on Node.js, which is best installed through [nvm](https://github.com/creationix/nvm) for both your user account and [as root](#running-aurora).
 Please make sure to log out as root before proceeding with the installation.
 Node.js comes with a package manager npm, which is used to install aurora's dependencies:

 ```
 npm install